I’m a children’s author and illustrator.

 I create picture books and middle-grade fiction for children across the primary school age range.

-As a storyteller, I love to visit schools, libraries and festivals to promote reading for pleasure and visual literacy.
+As an author and illustrator, I love to visit schools, libraries and festivals to promote reading for pleasure and visual literacy.

-I failed my English O Levels, at 15 and 16, three times, so I have developed a very visual approach to writing and telling stories, which often chimes with the reluctant readers and writers in the audience.
-I’m not a teacher – I’m a storytelling illustrator – but I do like to share my experience, explaining how I approach the hard job of writing.
+I’m a bit dyslexic.
+I failed my English O Levels three times, when I was 15 and 16, so I have developed a very visual approach to writing and telling stories, which often chimes with the reluctant readers and writers in the audience, so I like to share my experience, explaining how I approach the hard job of writing.

 Where did I get the name Shoo?
 My parents named me Hugh.
 As my dad was in the army, we went to Pakistan when I was about three months old.
 My Aiah, who looked after me for two years, couldn’t say Hugh – she could only say Shoo… the name stuck!
 In the end, I changed my name legally because it became so confusing being two different legal entities.
 Urdu was actually my first language – I wish I could still speak it now.

-You can find out a bit more about my early years from the Drawing My Life Videos I made that you can see below!
+You can find out a bit more about my early years from the Drawing My Life Videos I made that you can see here: